nealol/lilith-docs/getting_started.md

 - In terminal, run `chmod +x lilith.command`
 - Run Lilith by double clicking the command file in Finder.

+For additional information please see the mac-tutorial channel in the Lilith discord server.
+We understand many MacOS users may not be that tech savvy so we have provided as many resources as we can in there to help mac users get set up.

 ## Linux Users

-I'm not going to pretend you don't know how to use the terminal; you're on Linux.
+Due to the fact you are currently on Linux, we will assume you are comfortable with the terminal.

 Lilith is a command line executable which you should put in its own folder such as `~/lilith`.
 Remember to run `chmod +x` on the executable.
+If you have further questions, please contact a staff member.